ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 	.catch( ... );
 ```

 **Note**: For performance reasons, your callback will be throttled and may not be up–to–date.
-Use {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} plugin properties to retrieve the precise numbers on demand.
+Use the {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} plugin properties to retrieve the precise numbers on demand.

 Below you can play with a demo post editor with a soft 120 characters limit and a progress chart below indicating how many characters are in the content.
 The progress chart changes its color as the limit is near or exceeded.
-Type in the editor to see the feature it in action.
-See the code used to create the demo listed later in this section.
+Type in the editor to see the feature in action.
+See the code used to create the demo listed below in this section.

 {@snippet features/word-count-update}